kaczla/list-lm/README.md

 - [Horovod](https://github.com/horovod/horovod) - Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet
 - [incdbscan](https://github.com/DataOmbudsman/incdbscan) - the incremental version of the DBSCAN clustering algorithm
 - [LangChain](https://github.com/hwchase17/langchain) - Building applications with LLMs through composability.
+- [LlamaIndex](https://github.com/jerryjliu/llama_index) - LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.
 - [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) - A framework for few-shot evaluation of autoregressive language models.
 - [Lovely Tensors](https://github.com/xl0/lovely-tensors) - Tensors, ready for human consumption.
 - [Merlin Dataloader](https://github.com/NVIDIA-Merlin/dataloader) - The merlin dataloader lets you rapidly load tabular data for training deep leaning models with TensorFlow, PyTorch or JAX
 - [Mini-Chain](https://github.com/srush/minichain) - A tiny library for large language models.
+- [ModelScope](https://github.com/modelscope/modelscope) - ModelScope is built upon the notion of “Model-as-a-Service” (MaaS).
+It seeks to bring together most advanced machine learning models from the AI community, and streamlines the process of leveraging AI models in real-world applications.
+The core ModelScope library open-sourced in this repository provides the interfaces and implementations that allow developers to perform model inference, training and evaluation.
+- [Mosaic streaming](https://github.com/mosaicml/streaming) - Fast, accurate streaming of training data from cloud storage.
 - [MosaicML Examples](https://github.com/mosaicml/examples) - This repo contains reference examples for training ML models quickly and to high accuracy.
 MosaicBERT
 - [mup](https://github.com/microsoft/mup) - Maximal Update Parametrization (μP) and Hyperparameter Transfer (μTransfer): Tensor Programs V: Tuning Large Neural Networks via Zero-Shot Hyperparameter Transfer
 - [nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.
+- [nebullvm](https://github.com/nebuly-ai/nebullvm) - Nebullvm is an ecosystem of plug and play modules to optimize the performances of your AI systems.
+The optimization modules are stack-agnostic and work with any library.
+They are designed to be easily integrated into your system, providing a quick and seamless boost to its performance.
+Simply plug and play to start realizing the benefits of optimized performance right away.
 - [Opacus](https://github.com/pytorch/opacus) - Opacus is a library that enables training PyTorch models with differential privacy.
 It supports training with minimal code changes required on the client, has little impact on training performance, and allows the client to online track the privacy budget expended at any given moment.
 - [PEFT](https://github.com/huggingface/peft) - Parameter-Efficient Fine-Tuning (PEFT) methods enable efficient adaptation of pre-trained language models (PLMs) to various downstream applications without fine-tuning all the model's parameters.
 - [pybaselines](https://github.com/derb12/pybaselines) - A Python library of algorithms for the baseline correction of experimental data.
 - [safari](https://github.com/HazyResearch/safari) - Convolutions for Sequence Modeling, contains: Hyena, Long Convs, Hungry Hungry Hippos (H3).
+- [Semantic Kernel](https://github.com/microsoft/semantic-kernel) - Semantic Kernel (SK) is a lightweight SDK enabling integration of AI Large Language Models (LLMs) with conventional programming languages.
 - [skorch](https://github.com/skorch-dev/skorch) - A scikit-learn compatible neural network library that wraps PyTorch.
 - [SparseML](https://github.com/neuralmagic/sparseml) - Libraries for applying sparsification recipes to neural networks with a few lines of code, enabling faster and smaller models.
+- [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) - This is the repo for the Stanford Alpaca project, which aims to build and share an instruction-following LLaMA model.
 - [state-spaces](https://github.com/HazyResearch/state-spaces) - Sequence Modeling with Structured State Spaces, contains: S4D, HTTYH, SaShiMi, S4, LSSL, HiPPO.
 - [surgeon-pytorch](https://github.com/archinetai/surgeon-pytorch) - A library to inspect and extract intermediate layers of PyTorch models.
 - [tbparse](https://github.com/j3soon/tbparse) - A simple yet powerful tensorboard event log parser/reader.